1996–97 AEK Athens F.C. season: Overview

 For the Cup, AEK first went through the first round without a match and then very easily eliminated Skoda Xanthi.
 Then, had an easy task against the ILTEX Lykoi, which he confirmed on the pitch.
 In the quarter-finals, they played against Paniliakos, beating him in Nikos Goumas Stadium with 3–1, while easily defeating him in Pyrgos Stadium with 0–2.
 In the semi-finals, AEK faced Olympiacos of Bajević, who returned to Nea Filadelfeia for the second time within a month!
 The "welcoming" of the Bosnian and Olympiacos was again very heated, AEK again played an incredibly spirited match and led with 2 goals.
 However, Olympiacos re-entered the qualification game, after a goal by Alexandris in stoppage time.
-In the rematch in Piraeus, Olympiacos pressed, AEK defendd properly and in a nice counterattack in the 47th minute, Ketsbaia made a huge distance with the ball at his feet and finally gave an open goal to Nikolaidis who did not miss the chance to score.
-The yellow-blacks then keep the score and advance, although again they play with fewer players due to the dismissal of Manolas.
+In the rematch in Piraeus, Olympiacos pressed, AEK defended properly and in a nice counterattack in the 47th minute, Ketsbaia made a huge distance with the ball at his feet and finally gave an open goal to Nikolaidis who did not miss the chance to score.
+The yellow-blacks then kept the score and advance, although again they played with a player short due to the dismissal of Manolas.
 Thus, AEK advanced to the final of the competition for the fourth season in a row.
-The match took place on April 16 at the Karaiskakis Stadium, in a particularly nervous game which ended without goals both in regular time and in extra time.
+The final against Panathinaikos took place on 16 April at the Karaiskakis Stadium, in a particularly nervous game which ended without goals both in regular time and in extra time.
 In the penalty shoot-out, AEK finally got the big victory and the trophy with Atmatsidis as their protagonist, who also scored the last penalty of AEK.

 Top scorer of the season for the team was Christos Kostis with 21 goals, while Demis Nikolaidis scored 19 goals.
 Apart from these two players, Ketsbaia, Manolas, Savevski, Batista, Atmatsidis, Kasapis and Borbokis had also an excellent performance.